Read This First

 Prompt 5: Can you instantiate your bridge analogy with an actual scenario?

-The central claim is this: By gathering more relevant and objective evidence, the investigator can better substantiate Driver A’s claim of a red light violation.
+In plain terms: By gathering more relevant and objective evidence, the investigator can better substantiate Driver A’s claim of a red light violation.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Burden of Proof tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.